Made in Preston

 Preston is the administrative centre of Lancashire and was given city status at the millenium.
 It houses the University of Central Lancashire and has a well appointed art gallery and museum, three theatres, attractive parks next to the river and a dockland marina.
 The Lancaster Canal winds an interesting path north and is now linked to the national canal system via the Millenium Link.

 Probably the most famous event is the Preston Guild, held every 20 years or so since 1179, or 'once every Preston Guild' as the saying goes.
 Every year at Whitsun a fair takes over the city centre although recently it has moved to Moor Park.
 There used to be religious walks with church banners on Whit Monday until a few years ago with a Catholic walk and a Church of England walk at separate times.
+Now there is an annual Caribbean Carnival.

 The old Harris College on Corporation street and at Avenham became a polytechnic and is now much expanded into the University of Central Lancashire (UCLAN) filling a large and expanding part of the edge of the centre with buildings and student accommodation.